-3For example, the book Touching the Void (Simpson 1988), a mountain climber's account of near death in the Peruvian Andes, received good reviews and modest success when it was first published, and was soon forgotten.
-Years later, another mountain-climbing tragedy, Into Thin Air (Krakauer 1999), became a publishing sensation.
+&lt;sup>3For example, the book Touching the Void (Joe Simpson 1988), a mountain climber's account of near death in the Peruvian Andes, received good reviews when it was first published, and was soon forgotten.
+Years later, another mountain-climbing tragedy, Into Thin Air (Jon Krakauer 1999), became a publishing sensation.
 Amazon began to recommend Touching the Void to readers who bought Into Thin Air.
-Eventually Touching the Void outsold Into Thin Air more than two to one (Anderson 2004).
+Eventually Touching the Void outsold Into Thin Air more than two to one (Chris Anderson 2004).